 - Basic COVID-19 Information: how it spreads, symptoms, how to avoid the disease

-- Economic Resources: for those with lost wages, and federal, state, and local resources
+- Economic Resources: for those with lost wages, and national, state, and local resources

-- Impact on City and County Services: information on how the virus has altered City and County Services
+- Impact on City and County Services: how the virus has altered City and County Services

-- News Updates: all City of Iowa City and other news releases related to COVID-19
+- News Updates: news releases related to COVID-19

 City Response and Facility Closures

 The City of Iowa City is working with local, county, state, and federal partners to keep our community informed about COVID-19.
 In addition to monitoring information from these sources, the City’s focus remains the continuity of critical operations: the police and fire departments, providing clean water, sewer services, trash and recycling collection, and transit.
 Changes in operating schedules, cancellations, or other alterations to City operations and facilities will be communicated as circumstances evolve.

 - Iowa City Public Library

 - Mercer Park Aquatic Center/Scanlon Gym